martinapugliese/doodling-data-cards/README.md

 Also, sometimes there is hashtag like #london:<uk-flag>, these have also taken, see the file.
 Sure there will be other possibilities but weren't considered.
 ALso note hashtags are not case-sensitive.
 Also note that posts can be tagged with multiple hashtags so there is the possibility that counts are duplicated

 All data is manually taken, was too much of a pain to do via APIs & stuff for such a small thing.
 Obvs we know that there'll be loads of spurious posts not depicting the city and tagged with hashtag, that's why this is rough.

+## Society

+### Racism

+Police response at the 2020 protests after George Floyd's death.

+### Autocracy & democracy
+Data from HumanProgress regarding an index of democracy of countries in time.

+## Food & Drinks

+Data regarding food & drinks.

+### Cocktails
+Data manually taken from the IBA cocktails for ingredients and composition.